sanagama/mssql-restapi/README.md

 dotnet run
 ```

+### Step 5: Play with the REST API

+- Launch your browser and navigate to <http://localhost:5000/api/mssql>
+- Click on the various links in the JSON response to navigate databases, tables, columns and table data in the SQL instance and generate scripts.

 ## Environment variables

 You can pass environment variables to the REST API web app to connect to a local or remote SQL Server instance, Azure SQL Database and Azure SQL Data Warehouse.